GimpTutorial/3-Animated-Sprites/README.md

 + Avoid resaving a JPG, each time you do that you will lose more information
 + Converting JPG to PNG is great if you need to edit
 + If you are having an issue with PNGs
-+ sIf the target destination needs it in another format
++ If the target destination needs it in another format